ygeorgiev-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 - session.cookie_httponly = 1
 - session.cookie_secure = On
 - session.cookie_samesite = "Strict"
-- open_basedir = “/opt/axway/apiportal/htdoc:/tmp”
+- open_basedir = "/opt/axway/apiportal/htdoc:/tmp"
 ```

-You should only set session.cookie_secure to `On` if you have configured SSL.
+You should only set `session.cookie_secure` to `On` if you have configured SSL.

 The `open_basedir` option must be added after the installation is finished.
 Set `open_basedir` to a list of directories (use `:` to separate directories):